SamuelPloskonka/au-code-repro/README.md

 Well done!
 You have created and cloned your first repository using a template.
 You could have also created an empty one from scratch (try it out later!), but for now having some content in the 'repo' will speed things up.

+**Important:** When you clone a repository to your local computer, **git** will automatically track any changes made to files in the local folder.

 ### Task 2: Make some changes!

+This repo - a common short for repository - is populated with a couple of R scripts in the /scripts folder, a CSV file containing some numbers in the /data folder, and a plot output in the /plots folder.
+Make a change to one of the R scripts!

+1. Open one of the two R scripts in RStudio.
+2. Change something! (e.g. add an in-line comment, or change a number).
+3. Save the file.

+After saving the file **git** will automatically notice that you have changed the file.
+You can see that it appeared in the 'Git' pane on the top right of the RStudio default view.
+If you can't see the pane bring it to focus via 'View' -> 'Show Vcs'.
+Let's look what happened there:

+1. Hilight the file you changed in the RStudio 'Git' pane with a single click.
+2. Press the 'diff' button in the top-left of the 'Git' pane.

+A new window will open that highlights the changes you have made.
+Now, for now **git** has only noticed that you have made a change, but the change has not been logged.
+The file is saved locally on your harddrive, but the **git** is waiting for you to confirm the change.
+This gives you the opportunity to make further changes to the file if you want to.

+Once you're satisfied with the change you have made you need to 'commit' the change.
+Good news: you can commit changes for a single file or multiple files at once.
+However, you will always have to add a short message to the commit that briefly explains the changes you have made. **Git** will get angry at you if you don't add a message (try it out).

+Commit your change:

+1. Click the little checkbox next to the file you have changed.
+2. Add a message in the 'Commit message' box. (keep it short and informative).
+3. Press the 'Commit' button.

+Your changes are now commited (logged) by git.

+### Sync (push/pull) to GitHub

+Once you have commited your changes they're logged on your local computer, but the changes have not been synced with your remote repository on **GitHub** yet.
+To update the remote repostiory we need to 'push' our changes:

+1. Push the changes by pressing the 'Push' button in the 'RStudio: Review Changes' window or in the RStudio 'Git' pane.
+2. Follow the flow and check out the messages.
+You might have to enter your GitHub account name and password again.